 Source: Search Engine Watch, SEMrush

 Legal search terms are among the most expensive keywords in the UK for AdWords advertisers.
-Figures from SEMrush in 2016 suggests legal marketers are paying up to £82.85 for a single click, but it’s not all bad news.
+Figures from SEMRush suggests legal marketers are paying up to £82.85 for a single click, but it’s not all bad news.

 Generally speaking, law firms make more profit from each client than your average eCommerce retailer.
 The price of paid traffic might be higher than average, but your AdWords ROI should be considerably higher than most industries.